rasenior/Thesis/docs/02-Chapter2.md

 \begin{figure}
 \includegraphics{./output/fig-2-1-1} \caption{Locations of the 25 studies contributing data to the analyses.
-Point labels correspond to the study number in  Table 1.
+Point labels correspond to the study number in \autoref{tab:tab-2-1}.
 The shading and size of concentric points corresponds to different land-use types, to indicate the data provided by each study.}(\#fig:fig-2-1)
 \end{figure}